...for to will is present with me; but how to perform that which is good I find not (v.18)

 Goodness is intricate to God’s nature.
 [By the way, Jesus is not saying that He Himself is not good.
 He is pointing out that only God is innately good, so for Jesus to be called good means that He is equal with God, which, of course, He is.]
 The problem is that we define goodness based on our own ideologies and limited perspective.
 We want to know why tragic things happen and why our desires are not met.
 Why questions are not bad in and of themselves, but the truth is we don’t always get to know why.
 Answers are a privilege, not a right.
 So when answers don’t come, we are quick to blame God and question His character.

 God is absolute righteousness, love, goodness, and justice.
 Most errors related to this issue [ascribing evil to God] occur because of our human tendency to impose an external standard–a human construction of goodness–upon God.
-But good does not so much define God as God defines good. – Dr. Mohler’s blog post, “The Goodness of God and the Reality of Evil
+But good does not so much define God as God defines good. – Dr. Mohler’s blog post, “The Goodness of God and the Reality of Evil”

 I love that: good does not define God, but God defines good.
 Reading this was like an ah-ha moment for me.
 God is good and therefore He defines it, and He reveals what goodness is through His perfect and inerrant Word.
 Over and over again, the Bible says that, “The Lord is good, for His steadfast love endures forever” (Psalm 100:5; 106:1; 2 Chronicle 5:13; Ezra 3:11; Jeremiah 33:11, etc.).
 Scripture proclaims this truth over and over because we need to hear it over and over.

-which you have stored up for those who fear you
+Oh, how abundant is your goodness, which you have stored up for those who fear you and worked for those who take refuge in you,

 in the sight of the children of mankind!